jayden8th/cep146-Video-Group-Repository/CEP146-NBB-Project-1.md

 - Major cybersecurity incidents
 - Ethics of AI in software development
 - Open source movement and licensing changes
-- ... or anything else that meets the
+- ... or anything else that meets the topic description in the Project Requirements above
 ---

 ## GitHub Best Practices for the Project